Filipino cuisine: Characteristics

-Filipino cuisine centres around the combination of sweet (tamis), sour (asim), and salty (alat), although in Bicol, the Cordilleras and among Muslim Filipinos, spicy (anghang) is a base of cooking flavor.
+Filipino cuisine centres around the combination of sweet (tamis), sour (asim), and salty (alat), although in Bicol, the Cordilleras and among Muslim Filipinos, spiciness (anghang) is also an important element of the cuisine.

-Counterpoint is a feature in Filipino cuisine which normally comes in a pairing of something sweet with something salty.
-Examples include: champorado (a sweet cocoa rice porridge), being paired with tuyo (salted, sun-dried fish); dinuguan (a savory stew made of pig's blood and innards), paired with puto (sweet, steamed rice cakes); unripe fruits such as green mangoes (which are only slightly sweet but very sour), are eaten dipped in salt or bagoong; the use of cheese (which is salty-sweet) in sweetcakes (such as bibingka and puto), as well as an ice cream flavoring.
+Counterpoint is another feature of Filipino cuisine, which normally pairs sweet and salty elements.
+Examples include champorado (a sweet cocoa rice porridge), being paired with tuyo (salted, sun-dried fish); dinuguan (a savory stew made of pig's blood), paired with puto (sweet, steamed rice cakes); unripe fruits such as green mangoes (which are only slightly sweet but very sour), are eaten dipped in salt or bagoong; the use of cheese (which is salty-sweet) in sweetcakes (such as bibingka and puto), as well as an ice cream flavoring.

 Native ingredients

-Filipino cuisine has a variety of native ingredients used.
+Filipino cuisine uses a variety of native ingredients.
 The biota that developed yielded a particular landscape and in turn gave the place local ingredients that enhanced flavors to the dishes.
-Kalamansi is the more known of those ingredients, it is a fruit that belongs to the genus citrus.
-It is mostly used due to the sourness it gives to a dish.
-Another is the tabon-tabon, a tropical fruit which were used by pre-colonial Filipinos as anti-bacterial ingredient especially in Kinilaw dishes.
+Kalamansi, a fruit that belongs to the genus citrus, is one of these well known ingredients and is mostly used to contribute sourness to a dish.
+Another is the tabon-tabon, a tropical fruit used by pre-colonial Filipinos as an anti-bacterial ingredient, especially in Kinilaw dishes.

-The country also cultivates different type of nuts and one of them is the pili nut, of which the Philippines is the only known exporter of edible varieties.
+The country also cultivates different types of nuts, including the pili nut, of which the Philippines is the only known exporter of edible varieties.
 It is usually made as a merienda or is incorporated in other desserts to enhance the flavor due to the milky texture it gives off as it melts in the mouth.

 Vinegar is a common ingredient.
 Adobo is popular not solely for its simplicity and ease of preparation, but also for its ability to be stored for days without spoiling, and even improve in flavor with a day or two of storage.
 Tinapa is a smoke-cured fish while tuyo, daing, and dangit are corned, sun-dried fish popular because they can last for weeks without spoiling, even without refrigeration.